thunderrabbit/poppopchaos/README.md

 ## Pop Pop Chaos

-Sentimental Version: Pre Alpha Proof of Htaccess Concept with locally inflating bubbles
+Sentimental Version: Proof of Concept with locally and server-inflating bubbles

 Okay basically I tried to pop Slimframework onto this and get: